Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Convex formulation of the data-driven performance estimation problem

-This is a nonconvex quadratic inequality, due to the bilinear term~$(g^j)^T (x^i - x^j)$. \end{rexample} In this paper, we consider tuples coming from the algorithm iterations and optimality conditions, which correspond to the index set~$I=\{\star, 0, 1, \dots, K\}$, where the $\star$ index corresponds to the tuple at optimality.
-Note that, without loss of generality, we can set~$g^\star = 0$ and~$f^\star = 0$, because of translation invariance of the function classes considered~\cite{taylorSmoothStronglyConvex2017}.
+In this paper, we consider the tuples at the algorithm iterates and at the optimal solution~$x^\star$, which correspond to the index set~$\mathcal{I}=\{\star, 0, 1, \dots, K\}$.
+Note that, without loss of generality, we can set~$x^\star = 0$ and~$f^\star = 0$, due to translation invariance of the function classes considered~\citep{taylorSmoothStronglyConvex2017}.

-\paragraph{Semidefinite variable lifting} Adopting the strategy used in the PEP framework~\cite{droriPerformanceFirstorderMethods2014, taylorExactWorstCasePerformance2017, taylorSmoothStronglyConvex2017}, we lift the algorithm iterates to a higher dimensional space where the interpolation conditions can be represented as a set of convex constraints.
-Given a set of tuples~$\{z^k\}_{k \in I}$ with~$z^k = (x^k, g^k, f^k)$, define the symmetric positive semidefinite \emph{Gram matrix}~$G \in \symm_+^{K+2}$ and the function-value vector~$F \in \reals^{K+1}$ as
+\paragraph{Semidefinite variable lifting} Being quadratic in the entries of the tuples~$\{z^k\}_{k \in \mathcal{I}}$, the interpolation conditions are nonconvex in general.
+Adopting the strategy used in the PEP framework~\citep{droriPerformanceFirstorderMethods2014,taylorExactWorstCasePerformance2017,taylorSmoothStronglyConvex2017}, we lift the algorithm iterates to a higher-dimensional space where they can be represented as a set of convex constraints.